tarasyarema/tarasyarema.github.io/_posts/2021-03-01-stripe-drama.md

 **Why we get a `0` in the `percent_off` field?**

+If you have a closer look at the `stripe.Coupon` struct definition we see that the primitive fields are all non-pointer.
+Hence, we marshal the struct `cp` into bytes and look at it we get [zero values](https://golang.org/ref/spec#The_zero_value) for all those primitive types which were not set initially (`PercentOff`, for instance).

 ## Solution

 > TL;DR: Use pointers 🥴

-If you have a closer look at the `stripe.Coupon` struct definition we see that the primitive fields are all non-pointer.
-Hence, we marshal the struct `cp` into bytes and look at it we get [zero values](https://golang.org/ref/spec#The_zero_value) for all those primitive types which were not set initially (`PercentOff`, for instance).

-To illustrate this is a really simple environment, have a look at [this playground](https://play.golang.org/p/BDOUlE6RHLH):
+If we change the primitive fields to be pointers this problem is solved.
+As, when a field is unmarshaled from a `null` value, we will get a Go `nil` of the field type.
+This may be an issue because it forces the user to handle pointer logic.
+But one may use pointers **always** if the returned data can be nullable, because if not false data will _eventually_ be served.

+To illustrate, in a more simple example and without using any external package, consider the following code which can be seen in a [playground](https://play.golang.org/p/BDOUlE6RHLH):

 ```go
 package main